Vecna Technologies: Bear Robot

 The sister entity Vecna Robotics developed the Battlefield Extraction-Assist Robot (The Bear™).

-The Bear robot is outfitted with infrared cameras and can be operated remotely.
-The BEAR robot was originally designed to rescue wounded soldiers from the battlefield.
+The Bear is outfitted with infrared cameras and can be operated remotely.
+It was originally designed to rescue wounded soldiers from the battlefield.

 Vecna Cares

 Vecna donates IP to the Vecna Cares Charitable Trust to develop the CliniPAK, a rugged electronic medical record for use by rural and underserved communities.
 The CliniPAK is a mobile health record system, including a server and solar charger.
 Vecna Cares is a 501(c)(3) non-profit organization.